Millennium (The X-Files): Background

 Frank Black (Lance Henriksen), the protagonist of the series Millennium, is a freelance forensic profiler and former FBI agent who possesses the unique ability to see the world through the eyes of serial killers and murderers.
 For the first two seasons of the show, Black worked for a mysterious consulting firm known as the Millennium Group.
 He lived in Seattle with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady).
 During the first season, Black and the Group largely focused on various criminals.
 However, during the second and third seasons, Black began coming into conflict with the Group, which appeared to contain demonic elements and was focused on the fulfillment of apocalyptic biblical prophecy at the start of the new millennium.
 During the third season, Frank returned to Washington to work with the FBI following the death of his wife at the hands of the Group.
-In the third season finale, Black realized that the Group was preparing to come after him, and took Jordan from school as they fled Washington.
+In the third season finale, Black realized that the Group was preparing to come after him, and took Jordan from school as they fled Seattle.

 Events

 In Tallahassee, Florida, on December 21, 1999, a memorial service is held for a former FBI agent named Raymond Crouch.
 His widow is approached by a mysterious man, Mark Johnson (Holmes Osborne), who claims to have worked with her husband.
-After the other mourners have left, Johnson returns to the funeral parlor, dons the corpse's clothes, and places a cell phone in the coffin.
+After the other mourners have left, Johnson returns to the funeral parlor, dons the corpse's clothes and places a cell phone in the coffin.
 One week later, Johnson is monitoring Crouch's grave when his phone rings; he walks towards the grave with a shovel.

 Subsequently, Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called in to examine Crouch's empty grave.
 They notice damage done to the interior of the casket; Scully theorizes that the scene was staged.
 A briefing is held by Walter Skinner (Mitch Pileggi), who notes that Crouch is one of four former agents whose graves have been exhumed; all four men had committed suicide.
 Because of the presence of goat's blood encircling the grave, Mulder states that the crime was an act of necromancy.
 After the briefing, Skinner takes the agents aside and asks them to investigate Crouch's possible ties to the Millennium Group, which is now dissolved.